James Stewart filmography

-James Stewart was a prolific American actor who appeared in a variety of film roles in Hollywood, primarily of The Golden Age of Hollywood in which in 1999, he was listed by the American Film Institute, as the third most popular male actor.
-From the beginning of his career in 1935 through his final theatrical project in 1991, Stewart appeared in more than 92 films, television programs, and shorts.
+James Stewart (1908 – 1997) was a prolific American actor who appeared in a variety of film roles in Hollywood, primarily of the Golden Age of Hollywood.
+From the beginning of his film career in 1934 through his final theatrical project in 1991, Stewart appeared in more than 92 films, television programs, and short subjects.

 Stewart received several awards and nominations for his work.
+In 1999, he was ranked third by the American Film Institute on its "AFI's 100 Years...
+100 Stars" list.

-Eleven of his films have been preserved in the United States National Film Registry.
+Twelve of his films have been preserved in the United States National Film Registry.
 He won the Academy Award for Best Actor for The Philadelphia Story whilst roles in Mr. Smith Goes to Washington, It's a Wonderful Life, Harvey and Anatomy of a Murder earned him Academy Award nominations.
 He also won a Golden Globe Award for his role in the television series Hawkins.

 Film career

 Directors

 Stewart made his mark in screwball comedies, suspense thrillers, westerns and family comedies.
-He worked multiple times with directors such as Anthony Mann (Winchester '73, Bend of the River, Thunder Bay, The Naked Spur, The Glenn Miller Story, The Far Country, The Man from Laramie, and Strategic Air Command), Alfred Hitchcock (Rope, Rear Window, The Man Who Knew Too Much and Vertigo), John Ford (Two Rode Together, The Man Who Shot Liberty Valance and Cheyenne Autumn), and Frank Capra (It's A Wonderful Life, Mr. Smith Goes to Washington and You Can't Take it with You).
+He worked multiple times with directors, such as Anthony Mann (Winchester '73, Bend of the River, Thunder Bay, The Naked Spur, The Glenn Miller Story, The Far Country, The Man from Laramie and Strategic Air Command), Alfred Hitchcock (Rope, Rear Window, The Man Who Knew Too Much and Vertigo), John Ford (Two Rode Together, The Man Who Shot Liberty Valance and Cheyenne Autumn) and Frank Capra (It's a Wonderful Life, Mr. Smith Goes to Washington and You Can't Take It with You).

-Directors he also worked with include Henry Hathaway (Call Northside 777 and How the West Was Won), Frank Borzage (The Mortal Storm), Ernst Lubitsch (The Shop around the Corner), Billy Wilder (The Spirit of St. Louis), and Otto Preminger (Anatomy of a Murder).
+Directors with whom he also worked include Henry Hathaway (Call Northside 777 and How the West Was Won), Frank Borzage (The Mortal Storm), Ernst Lubitsch (The Shop Around the Corner), Billy Wilder (The Spirit of St. Louis) and Otto Preminger (Anatomy of a Murder).